The Hope College chapter of Mortar Board again earned multiple honors during the national organization’s annual summer conference.

 The college’s Dianne Portfleet Alcor chapter of the honorary society has received multiple awards during each of the past several years, including recognition as the nation’s top chapter with the “Ruth Weimer Mount Chapter Excellence Award” during the national conference in 2010.

-The “Gold Torch Award” honors chapters that have excelled in the areas of scholarship, leadership and service.
-The Hope chapter was one of the top four “Gold Torch Award” recipients for the 10th year in a row.
+The “Golden Torch Award” honors chapters that have excelled in the areas of scholarship, leadership and service.
+The Hope chapter was one of the top four “Golden Torch Award” recipients for the 10th year in a row.

 The chapter’s five “Project Excellence Awards” were for the chapter’s Friendship Prom, pumpkin carving for the Children’s After School Achievement (CASA) Program, Wearing of the Blue Breakfast, Last Lecture Series, and Leadership and Scholarship Series.